 Sourcing Basics for Dummies

-Bot, what do you include in your RFQ message?
+But, what do you include in your RFQ message?
 Well, I’m glad you asked!
-Here are some things to put into your RFQ to protect yourself.
+Here are some things to put into your RFQ to protect yourself:

 - Provide your idea and pictures of the product if it already exists.
 Give as much detail as you can from the very start.
 Add sketches as needed.

-- Ask what the sample charge is and whether they will work with you for product tweaks.
+- Ask what the sample charge is and whether they will work with you on product tweaks.

-- Ask for the pricing of an initial test order of 250 and 500 units.
+- Ask for the pricing of an initial test order of 250 or 500 units.